Why Novels Get Rejected

 Cut the Flab

-When we read about what your character is doing (or has done) we expect it to mean something.
-If you tell us she went to the grocery story before going home, there should be a reason I need to know that.
-Did someone see here there?
+When we read about what your character is doing we expect it to mean something.
+If you tell us she went to the grocery story before going home, there should be a reason I, as the reader, need to know that.
+Did someone see her there?
 Did she need to avoid someone, so she forgot the milk?
-Did that errand delay her arrival at home so she missed being there when the burglar broke in?
+Did that errand delay her arrival at home, so she missed being there when the burglar broke in?

 Use these questions below to help you cut the flab from your story: